//not the thank-you page My Child Was Bitten By A Dog: What Should I Do? - Detroit Injury Lawyer

 • Disfigurement

-• Nerve Damage
+• Nerve damage

-• Psychological Damages
+• Psychological damages.

-At the law firm of Goodman Acker, our Michigan dog bite lawyers have significant experience representing children who have suffered serious injuries from an attack.
+At Goodman Acker, P.C., our Michigan dog bite lawyers have significant experience representing children who have suffered severe injuries from an attack.
 If your child has recently become a victim, call our office today to get your questions answered and discover what rights you and your family may be entitled to.
-There is no obligation to call and get your questions answered – we offer afree, no obligation consultation and we are happy to answer any questions you may have, as well as walk you through the process of filing a claim.

 Archives